 I’ll be needing several lifetimes.

 You’ve scrolled a great distance across many (so many) words to be here.
 We hope you’ve arrived with much pleasure still intact.
-And as such, that you might like to support the humans behind this effort.
-While they love praise (LOVE it), they can’t subsist on it (they’ve tried).
+Maybe even more pleasure than you started with.
+What now?
+Roll the dice, friend.
+You only live once, as far as you know.